-AHAC Recommendation: The Committee supports this policy to the fullest and states that it is a great benchmarking tool to use in future analysis in particular in a Comprehensive Housing Study.
+AHAC Recommendation: The committee supports this policy to the fullest and states that it is a great benchmarking tool to use in the future analysis in the HN.
+In addition, the committee suggests having a 2023 workshop with St Lucie County AHAC to further develop this incentive.